MapMakersAndProgrammers/XML-blender-addon/README.md

-# Tanki XML Map Importer for Blender
+# Tanki XML Map Importer/Exporter for Blender

-A Blender addon that imports the old XML map files from Tanki online into Blender.
+A Blender addon that imports and exports the old XML map files from Tanki online into Blender.
 Its pretty slow currently, blender will freeze for a bit after you import your map.
+(Exporting is fast c: )

 ## Features

-- Import XML map files with proper positioning of all props
+- Import XML map files with proper positioning of all props (It doesnt import collisions, spawn points, foliage)
 - Automatically load textures
 - Configure coordinate system conversions (unnecessary)
+- Export XML map files with proper positioning of all props (it doesnt export collisions, spawn points, foliage.
+If you want collisions, just import the map in Alternativa Editor and export it again)

 ## Requirements